 - Fort Leaton State Historic Site - (432) 229-3613

 Located in Presidio, TX (8 a.m. - 4:30 p.m.)

 Campers are required to place tents in designated areas only.
 Desert resources are fragile.
 All visitors are required to haul out their human waste and pack out all trash.
 Portable privies are available for purchase at all permit issuing stations.
 Downed wood is critical to desert ecology.
 Gathering firewood is prohibited.
 Visitors may bring their own firewood or purchase it at Sauceda.
 Charcoal cooking fires and containerized fuel stoves are allowed.
 Ashes must be packed out or deposited in the fire ring.
 The maximum stay per permit is 14 nights.
-Individual campsites have an 8-person and 3-vehicle limit.
-Group campsites have a 12-person and 5-vehicle limit.
+Individual campsites have an eight-person and three-vehicle limit.
+Group campsites have a 12-person and five-vehicle limit.
 Equestrian staging campsites have a 24-person and 12-vehicle limit.

 Mostly paved access camping areas are also located along River Road (FM 170) at Colorado Canyon, Madera (Monilla) Canyon and at Grassy Banks River Access.
 The two group camping areas along River Road, Contrabando and Arenosa, have self-composting toilets.
 Self-composting toilets are located at Colorado Canyon, Madera Canyon and Grassy Banks.

 No other facilities, water/electrical hookups, or dump stations are available.
 Due to road conditions, motor homes and large recreational vehicles may not be able to enter backcountry park areas.
 Shower and restroom facilities are available at the Visitor’s Center at Sauceda Headquarters.